Skip to main content

 Federal poverty levels (FPLs) & premium tax credit eligibility

-• Income between 100% and 400% FPL: If your income is in this range, in all states you qualify for premium tax credits that lower your monthly premium for a Marketplace health insurance plan.
-Note: If your income is at or below 150% FPL, you may qualify to enroll in or change Marketplace coverage through a Special Enrollment Period.
+• Income between 100% and 400% FPL: If your income is in this range, in all states you qualify for the premium tax credit that lowers your monthly premium.

 You can use all, some, or none of your premium tax credit in advance to lower your monthly premium.

-• If you use more advance payments of the tax credit than you qualify for based on your final yearly income, you must repay the difference when you file your federal income tax return.
+• If you use more of the premium tax credit than you qualify for based on your final yearly income, you must pay the difference when you file your federal income tax return.

-• If you use less premium tax credit than you qualify for, you’ll get the difference as a refundable credit when you file your taxes.
+• If you use less of the premium tax credit than you qualify for, you’ll get the difference counted toward your refund or lower the amount of taxes you owe when you file your taxes.

-You can buy health insurance through other sources, but the only way to get a premium tax credit is through the Health Insurance Marketplace®.
+You can buy health insurance through other sources, but the only way to get the premium tax credit is through the Marketplace.